akeneo/pim-api-docs/content/php-client/resources/product-entities/product-models.md

     ->addFilter('completeness', 'ALL COMPLETE', ['locale' => 'en_US', 'scope' => 'ecommerce']);
 $searchFilters = $searchBuilder->getFilters();

-// get a cursor with a page size of 50, apply a research
+// get a cursor with a page size of 50, apply a search
 $products = $client->getProductModelApi()->all(50, ['search' => $searchFilters, 'scope' => 'ecommerce']);
 ```